DanjelPiDev/CSharpHamster/README.md

 # Setup
 To get the C#-Hamster running on your PC, just download the whole project.
 After that, simply unpack everything, remember the folder you unpacked this project.
 Now you have to start UnityHub.

-* If you don't have UnityHub already installed, go and see the installation instruction on there main page, also see: [https://unity.com/download](https://unity.com/download)
+* If you don't have UnityHub already installed, go and see the installation instruction on their main page, also see: [https://unity.com/download](https://unity.com/download)

 ## Import the Project
 If UnityHub is running, your application should look like this: